Rizva/AspNetCoreAngularSQL_BooksCRUD/README.md

 ## ✨ Features

 **Backend:**

-  *ASP.NET Core: A cross-platform, high-performance, open-source framework for building modern, cloud-based, internet-connected applications.
+  * ASP.NET Core: A cross-platform, high-performance, open-source framework for building modern, cloud-based, internet-connected applications

-  *C#: The primary programming language for the backend.
+  * C#: The primary programming language for the backend.

-  *Entity Framework Core: An object-relational mapper (ORM) that enables .NET developers to work with a database using .NET objects.
+  * Entity Framework Core: An object-relational mapper (ORM) that enables .NET developers to work with a database using .NET objects.

-  *SQL Server: A relational database management system developed by Microsoft for storing and retrieving data.
+  * SQL Server: A relational database management system developed by Microsoft for storing and retrieving data.

 **Frontend:**

-  *Angular 19: A platform and framework for building single-page client applications using HTML and TypeScript.
+  * Angular 19: A platform and framework for building single-page client applications using HTML and TypeScript.

-  *TypeScript: A strongly typed superset of JavaScript that compiles to plain JavaScript.
+  * TypeScript: A strongly typed superset of JavaScript that compiles to plain JavaScript.

-  *HTML/CSS: For structuring and styling the user interface.
+  * HTML/CSS: For structuring and styling the user interface.

-  *Angular CLI: Command Line Interface for Angular to create, manage, and build Angular projects.
+  * Angular CLI: Command Line Interface for Angular to create, manage, and build Angular projects.

 ## 📋 Prerequisites
 Before you begin, ensure you have the following installed on your machine: